csmberkeley/csm_web/README.md

         Is the server running on host "localhost" (127.0.0.1) and accepting
         TCP/IP connections on port 5432?
 ```
 Your postgres server is likely not running.
-On a mac (which is the only platform we've odne local
+On a mac (which is the only platform we've done local
 testing on), run `brew services start postgres` before invoking `runserver` again.